Civic Engagement Report 2024: Our Shared community

 beaker

-…and where people are inspired to change society.
+…and where individuals are inspired to change society.

 Change